OCD Intensive Treatment in Ontario

 Increasing Independence

-Reminder: “A journey of a thousand miles, begins with one step”
+"A journey of a thousand miles begins with one step."

-We will not only target obvious behavioural compulsions but also subtle covert mental compulsions like rumination.
+We target not only obvious behavioural compulsions but also subtle covert mental compulsions like rumination.

-We will begin re-engaging with what's important to you, on your terms, instead going towards people, places and things that matter most.
+We begin re-engaging with what is important to you, on your terms, going towards the people, places, and things that matter most.

 Living with OCD can feel like being held hostage as it takes away your freedom to live and act.
 We aim to restore your autonomy over your life.

 Compulsions, avoidance, and a lack of choice can disconnect you from your values.
-Reconnecting to one's values is an important part of treatment
+Reconnecting to your values is an important part of treatment.

 Our primary focus is on helping clients build lives not dictated by OCD.